abliss/upty/README.md

 for the kernel's devpts filesystem.

 # Status
-This is a hack-in-progress; it doesn't really work yet.
+It kinda works.
+There's no job contol yet, so e.g. Ctrl-C and Ctrl-Z won't be translated to signals.

 # How to use
 To try it out:
-1. Fetch the submodules: `git submodule update --init`
+1. Fetch the submodules: `git submodule update --init --depth 1`
-2. Start the backend daemon: `go run main.go &`
+2. Start the backend daemon in your homedir:
+   `go build main.go && (P=$PWD;cd;$P/main&)`
 3. Build the `shim.so`: `make`.
 4. Run a simple test with `script` and python: `make test`
 5. Run your favorite pty-using binary: `LD_PRELOAD=$PWD/shim.so tmux` (changing